CesiumGS/cesiumjs-workshop/README.md

 # CesiumJS Deep Dive Workshop

 Stater code for the CesiumJS Deep Dive Workshop, part of the 2025 Cesium Developer Conference.
+Slides from the workshop are available [here](DevCon_CesiumJS_DeepDive.pdf).

 This example repo is designed to get a new developer up and running with a base [CesiumJS](https://cesium.com/platform/cesiumjs/) app.
 It's built using Vite and is based on [`cesium-vite-example`](https://github.com/CesiumGS/cesium-vite-example).